modular/modular/KGEN/docs/public/programming-manual.md

 notably difficult to learn and have poor compile times and error messages.

-4. Some languages (like Swift) build many features into the core language in a first class way to provide good ergonomics for common cases.
+4. Some languages (like Swift) build many features into the core language in a first class way to provide good ergonomics for common cases at the expense of generality.

 5. Some newer languages like Zig integrate a language interpreter into the compilation flow, and allow the interpreter to reflect over the AST as it is